soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 project's code is code directories.

 What's worse than the stupid pattern is the outright buggy code written by the so-called "advanced" and senior KBTG devs.
+These devs don't even know the difference between encoding and encryption.

 The code never cared about concurrency bug.
 After 2 yearts in development, **no repositories had any databse transactional control code**.

-This results in bug for every sprint demo, and I suspect most of them is due to the concurrency problems.
+This results in bugs in every sprint demo, and I suspect most of them is due to the concurrency problems.

 ### Stupid architecture